 UPDATE: I’ve completely stopped using homemade laundry soaps – find out why!

 It’s easy to guess why I don’t like the liquid softeners – I hate the idea of artificial fragrances and residues left on my clothes, when it’s supposed to be in the washing machine to get washed!
 But what about the dryer sheets?
 What could possibly be wrong with dryer sheets?

 Baking Soda helps to not only soften the clothes, it also regulates the pH level of the wash water.
 It’s is also very effective at reducing odors in the laundry.
-(For HE/front-loading machines, I just add it into the detergent cup.)
+(For HE/front-loading machines, just add it into the detergent cup.)

-- Vinegar: Instead of using a liquid fabric softener, I use some good old vinegar in the rinse cycle of my washer.
-If you have a fabric softener dispenser just pour 1/4 – 1/2 cup into the dispenser and you’re good to go.
+Instead of using a liquid fabric softener, use ¼ – ½ cup of white vinegar in the rinse cycle of your washer.
+If you have a fabric softener dispenser just add it there, and you’re good to go.
 If not, you can just use an old Downy ball or just manually pour it in during the rinse cycle.